Banu Tamim: Lineage and branches

-The tribe was mainly concentrated in the central and northern parts of Najd before the spread of Islam, but had spread across the Arabian Peninsula after the Islamic conquest of the region, then had spread to areas ruled by subsequent caliphates.
-Banu Tamim is a branch of Banu Mudar.
+The tribe was mainly concentrated in the central and northern parts of Najd before the spread of Islam, but had spread across the Arabian Peninsula after the Islamic conquest of the region, then spread to areas ruled by subsequent caliphates.

 The tribe extends west to Morocco and east to Khuzestan.
 After the Islamic conquests, the tribe migrated to modern-day Tunisia, Iraq, Morocco, the Khuzestan and Khorasan regions of Iran, and other parts of the Arab world.
-Banu Tamim held significant power for centuries in these areas, in the form of the Aghlabids and other minor dynasties.
+The Banu Tamim held significant power for centuries in these areas, in the form of the Aghlabids and other minor dynasties.